Top Ten Diamond Companies in the World

 The diamond trade brings hundreds of thousands of people together from all around the globe.
 From individual miners cutting up rocks in search of the elusive gem to the corporations that employ them, to the dealers that aggregate the diamonds, sort them, and ship them to dealers and jewelers who turn them into classic artifices of beauty before reaching their final destination to the people who buy them.

-This article will list the diamond companies that have the biggest impact on the worldwide trade of diamonds, whether manufacturers or traders.
+This article will list the diamond companies, whether manufacturers or traders, that have the biggest impact on the worldwide diamond trade.

 In terms of retail leadership, Signet Jewelers is the world's largest diamond retailer.
 The company owns brands like James Allen, Blue Nile, Kay JewelersZales, Jared, Banter by Piercing Pagoda, Diamonds Direct, Rocksbox, Peoples Jewellers, and H. Samuel and Ernest Jones.